noevilstar/noevilstar/README.md

 ## Professional Background

-Alongside the studio work, I operate in a more traditional data-engineering lane: building data lakes, proprietary file-transfer systems, automation tooling, metadata-driven workflows, and practical file systems for enterprise data movement.
+Alongside the studio work, I operate in a more traditional data-engineering lane: building data lakes, proprietary file-transfer systems, automation tooling, metadata-driven workflows, and ETL for enterprise data movement.
 More conventional resume context lives on [LinkedIn](https://www.linkedin.com/in/adamquane).

 ---